 Affordable & Clean Energy

-1 in 7 people lack access to electricity, around 1 billion people, 13% of the global population.
-41%, or 3 billion people, still use household air polluting fuel and stove combinations such as kerosene, wood, coal, charcoal or even dung for cooking and heating, resulting in millions of deaths each year.
-Providing electrification rapidly enough to outpace growing populations is a major challenge.
-(UN, 2017)
+Despite recent improvements to energy giving nearly 9 out of 10 people access, 840 million people remain without electricity, 11% of the global population, mostly in Sub-Saharan Africa.
+39% of the global population, or 3 billion people, still use household air polluting fuel and stove combinations such as kerosene, wood, coal, charcoal or even dung for cooking and heating, resulting in 4 million premature deaths annually.
+Providing electrification to hard to reach rural areas and communities is a major challenge.
+(UN, 2019)

 For this reason, Goal 7 of the UN 17 Global Goals of the 2030 Agenda for Sustainable Development, fundamental to human prosperity, is:

 SDG #7 "Ensure access to affordable, reliable, sustainable and modern energy for all”.

 The problems with current energy consumption